 Is binge drinking worse for me?

-Are there any health benefits of drinking alcohol?
+Are there any health benefits from drinking alcohol?

-For more information on keeping your heart healthy visit the British Heart Foundation’s website.
+For more information about alcohol and heart health visit the British Heart Foundation’s website.

 Is it worse if I drink and smoke?

-Find out more about tobacco and cancer here.
+Find out more about smoking and cancer and how to stop smoking.